Player Control Bar

 volume settings

-You can customize the volume control by selecting “hide”, “mute only” or “horizontal slider” which enables the viewer to mute as well as altering the volume.
+Customize the display of the volume control by selecting “hide”, “mute only” or “horizontal slider” to enable/disable the viewer to control audio behaviour of the player.

 volume hide